- 200g wheat berries (whole wheat grains)

 - A good handful of mint leaves, ripped

 Simmer the wheat berries in plenty of lightly salted water for about 45 mins, or until they are tender (soaking for a couple of hours beforehand will speed up the process and is said to aid digestion too).

 Drain the wheat berries and pour them into a large bowl.
 Add the tomatoes, capers, olives, ½ of the lemon zest and juice and about ½ of the oil.
 Give everything a good stir and leave the flavours to marry while you prepare the courgettes.

-Spiralise the courgettes, or, if you haven’t fallen for that trend just yet, slice into ribbons using a vegetable peeler.
+Spiralise the courgettes or slice into ribbons using a vegetable peeler.

 Add the courgettes, onions and oil to the wheat berry salad, sprinkle over the pistachios, mint and season carefully (keeping in mind that the tomatoes, capers and olives are quite salty) with salt, pepper and the remaining lemon juice and zest.
 Serve while warm, if possible.